soori1234/shippbale_code_challenge/README.md

 ##Technologies used are:
 1. Spring MVC 4.2.4
 2. Hibernate 4.2.21
+3. Java
-3. JSP
+4. JSP
-4. MySQL
+5. MySQL
-5. JavaScript
+6. JavaScript

 ###How to Install
 1. Checkout the code from the repository to the local machine